 Where can I find a good bill of sale template?

 While not required by every state’s Department of Motor Vehicles (DMV), this legal document ensures that both parties are on the same page, keeping misunderstandings at bay and providing legal protection for buyer and seller alike in the unlikely event of a dispute.

-See why you should consider using a bill of sale for your next used car sales experience and how PrivateAuto makes the bill of sale process easy.
+See why you should use a bill of sale for your next used car sales experience and how PrivateAuto makes the bill of sale process easy.

-What Is a Bill of Sale?
+What is a Bill of Sale for Car Transactions?

 A bill of sale is a legal document that records the transfer of ownership of an asset from one person to another.
 The asset could be a vehicle, boat, piece of equipment, or any other type of personal property.